Distillery-Dev/ComfyUI-serverless/README.md

 - Conditional execution paths
 - State preservation across iterations
 - Dynamic workflow composition
+- Programmatic access and management of ComfyUI instances

-Discomfort addresses these limitations by introducing a loop-enabled execution layer on top of ComfyUI's DAG model, using pre-execution graph manipulation and a nested ComfyUI server for isolated, repeatable runs.
+Discomfort addresses these limitations by introducing an execution layer on top of ComfyUI's DAG model, using pre-execution graph manipulation and a nested ComfyUI server for isolated runs, and a self-managed data store that handles context throughout the run.

+Discomfort was designed to be trivially easy for anyone to use it.
+The only thing a user is required to know is how to add DiscomfortPorts to their existing workflows; everything else must be handled by Discomfort's internal logic.

 ## 🏗️ Architecture